Jul 22, 2014, 5:13 PM EST

 About PMBull Silver Price Data and News Feeds

 PMBull’s prior close table and silver-trend charts use rounded 5:15 PM EST New York closing prices for calculating percentage gains and losses.
 Silver spot price gains and losses reset to zero at that time.
-The live silver chart uses Midnight GMT as its closing period, so its calculated percentage gains or losses will be different, due to the different measurement period (midnight GMT).
-Despite this, the Live Silver Price charts should display your local time by default.
+The live silver chart uses a different quote feed, so its calculated percentage gains or losses will be slightly different compared to those shown at the top of the page.
+Despite this, the live silver chart should display your local time by default.
 If you use the Non-Flash / Technical silver chart, it will display the GMT time-zone by default, but you may change this to your local time-zone in the settings menu.
 The 5-Day Silver Spot Price chart is a static image that is periodically updated, at least once per day, as conditions warrant.